ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 * `Nc`: The size in bytes of commitment openings
 * `Kc`: A fixed string of bytes used in the computation of commitments

-The hash algorithm is used for computing the intermediate and root values of hash trees.
+The hash algorithm is used to calculate intermediate and root values of hash trees.
 The signature algorithm is used for signatures from both the service operator and the third party, if one is present.
 The VRF is used for preserving the privacy of labels.
 One of the VRF algorithms from {{!RFC9381}} must be